≡ Menu

 Cash dividends on our ordinary shares, if any, will be paid in U.S. dollars.

-Therefore, Nio is a non-dividend-paying stock that does not declare any cash dividend to shareholders who hold the company’s ADS or American Depository Shares.
+Therefore, Nio is a non-dividend-paying stock that does not declare any cash dividends to shareholders who hold the company’s ADS (American Depository Shares).

-This article explores the factors that Nio does not pay cash dividends.
+This article explores the factors that do not support Nio’s cash dividends.
+Let’s take a closer look.

 Table Of Contents